 \section{Introduction}

-Benefiting from the construction of Text-to-Audio (TTA) and Audio Caption (AC) datasets\citep{kim2019audiocaps, gemmeke2017audio, drossos2020clotho, mei2024wavcaps, piczak2015esc, tzanetakis2002musical}, audio generation has made significant strides in recent years.
-Current TTA models—spanning diffusion-based frameworks\citep{huang2023make, liu2023audioldm, liu2024audioldm, ghosal2023text, chen2024musicldm, majumder2024tango, hung2024tangoflux, xue2024auffusion} and autoregressive Transformer-based systems\citep{agostinelli2023musiclm, kreukaudiogen, copet2023simple}—are capable of producing high-quality, diverse, and text-aligned audio outputs based on user prompts.
-However, beyond generation, audio editing remains equally essential and presents more formidable challenges.
-Unlike generation, which involves creating audio from scratch, audio editing requires the system to modify existing audio content according to user-provided textual instructions or target descriptions.
-Unlike generation, which creates audio from scratch, editing modifies existing content based on textual instructions or target descriptions.
+Benefiting from the construction of Text-to-Audio (TTA) and Audio Caption (AC) datasets~\cite{kim2019audiocaps,gemmeke2017audio,drossos2020clotho,mei2024wavcaps}, audio generation has made significant strides in recent years.
+Current TTA models, including diffusion-based frameworks~\cite{huang2023make,liu2023audioldm,liu2024audioldm,ghosal2023text,chen2024musicldm,majumder2024tango,hung2024tangoflux,xue2024auffusion} and autoregressive transformer-based systems~\cite{agostinelli2023musiclm,kreukaudiogen,copet2023simple}, are capable of producing high-quality, diverse, and text-aligned audio outputs based on textual user prompts.
+However, beyond generation, audio editing remains equally essential but has received comparatively less attention.
+Unlike generation, which creates audio from scratch, audio editing modifies existing audio content based on textual instructions or target descriptions.
 It includes basic event manipulations (e.g., adding, removing, replacing) and more advanced tasks like super-resolution and style transfer.
-Audio editing poses three major challenges: maintaining audio quality, ensuring precise control aligned with user intent, and preserving the unedited portions of the original audio, rather than generating an entirely new sample.
+Audio editing faces three main challenges: maintaining the overall audio quality, executing edits that accurately reflect user intent, and preserving the unedited portions rather than generating a completely new sample.